-Who hasn’t been told that the only way to get things sorted for our special children, is to be the person on the phone they all go ” Oh god, it’s them again”
+Who hasn’t been told that the only way to get things sorted for our special children, is to be the person on the phone they all go ” Oh god, it’s them again?”

 Having being told the NHS system is currently a shambles since the closure of a hospital in the area, we left sad, deflated, annoyed but defiant.
-I was determined I wasn’t going to sit around just wait and be told when the operation was, I wanted be become the annoying parent on the other end of the telephone line.
+I was determined I wasn’t going to sit around just wait and be told when the operation was, I wanted be become that annoying parent on the other end of the telephone line.

 I had an idea to ring the local Councillor, he couldn’t help but he put me onto my local MP.

-I wrote him an email explaining Mikey’s plight and received an email and call two days later.
+I wrote him an email explaining Mikey’s plight and received an email and a call two days later.

 I was told that this was something that they would look into and were happy to do all they could to help.

 In the meantime I got an appointment with the pediatrician who was lovely but I didn’t expect anything to come of it as this was just another meeting, one of many.

 I explained that Mikey was taking very strong pain killer which often made him constipated and he had missed school and his beloved scouts.
 He was no longer able to wear his school shoes as his feet were so sore and we were still waiting for an orthotics appointment.
 I let her have the lot, I wasn’t holding back as nothing ever gets sorted at these meetings.

 At the end of the meeting she was very sympathetic and wished there was something she could do to help.

 Things started to move a lot quicker after that.